 It should come as no surprise but no one likes a clogged drain.
 It's a nuisance and can be tricky for a homeowner to fix on their own.
 Sometimes, the problem is caused by a build-up of hair or food that gets stuck in the drain.
 With all these common possibilities, it seems like there's no way to avoid a clogged drain.
-Luckily, Quality Plumbing, Heating & Cooling has a few helpful tricks up our sleeve to provide all homeowners who find themselves in this dreaded situation.
+Luckily, Quality Plumbing, Heating, Cooling & Electrical has a few helpful tricks up our sleeve to provide all homeowners who find themselves in this dreaded situation.

 This one may come as a surprise to some, but in the midst of completing a DIY-project, it may seem like a quick and simple solution to dispose of your leftover paint down the drain.
 But, hold it right there — here's a good reason you should turn around and throw that paint in the garbage instead.
 Think about it like this: whether your paint resides in a palette, cup, or paper dish, the paint typically dries once it hasn't been used for a while — and this concept applies for your drains too.

 That said, once the paint has been poured down the drain, it will begin to stick to the inside of the drain pipe, eventually drying there, narrowing the passage for water to travel through, and ultimately causing a clog.

 Ah — kitchen grease is one of the things that technicians fear most, but have seen far too often.
 When your stove is only a few inches away from your sink, you may be tempted to dispose of your leftover bacon grease down the drain — and, you guessed it, that can cause a clog.
 As mentioned earlier, the hot cooking grease will dry and solidify on your cold drain pipe in a similar manner that paint does (which isn’t a good thing).